mohit2978/Devops/002.linux/notes.md

 ---

-mkdir (make directory): To create directory (folder)
+mkdir {dir-name} (make directory): To create directory (folder)

 ---
-rmdir (remove empty directory): To delete empty directory
+rmdir {dir-name}: To delete empty directory cant be used if directory has files in it

 ---
 cd : change directory